virtual-labs/exp-design-piezoelectric-sensor-coep/experiment/procedure.md

 ### Testing :
 - Select the material for testing.
-- Select Appropriate dimensions i.e length , width and height and click on check configuration.
+- Select appropriate dimensions i.e length , width and height and click on check configuration.
 - If the selected parameters are correct, the Height and Weight fields will be enabled, while the remaining configuration parameters above will be disabled.
 - Enter a height between 1 and 100 cm, input the appropriate weight, and click "Start."
 You will then see the force required on digital meter.
-- Click on Reset button and take trials for different height and weight.
+- Click on "Reset" button and take trials for different height and weight.
 - If the sensor breaks due to certain parameters, click the "Reselect" button to adjust the configuration and repeat the process, taking different trials.
 After recording 5 readings, you can proceed to the next level's results page.